arblastertps/aviation_climate_targets/README.md

 They are created as exports from the Activity Browser and as intermediate building block for the full LCA.
 Executing scenarios requires specifying a combination of these files to use, as described in `20_run_scenarios.py`.

-# Overview of python files with corresponding environments
+# Overview of python/jupyter notebook files with corresponding environments

 ### `_01_running_premise.py` (environment: see `env-premise.yml`)
 Uses the premise library to create a database with superstructure file.